-While the other advertising platforms rely on a unique click ID that is captured via a tracking parameter attached to your site’s URL, Facebook instead utilizes a multi-step process that is based on a user’s profile.
+While the other advertising platforms rely only on a unique click ID that is captured via a tracking parameter attached to your site’s URL, Facebook instead utilizes a multi-step process that is based on a user’s profile.

 How Facebook Attributes Your Lead Activity

 For a customer interaction to be correctly attributed to a Facebook ad, the following steps are taken:

 - Facebook will try to find an existing user profile (by either phone number, email, or Facebook Click ID) to match the call data CallRail sends through the integration.

 Note: If your integration is set up with Offline Events instead of the Facebook Pixel, the Facebook Click ID will not be utilized for matching purposes.